-This report draws on the methodology developed by the G8 Research Group, which has been monitoring G8 compliance since 1996 (IORI HSE joined this multiyear project in 2005).
+This report draws on the methodology developed by the G8 Research Group, which has been monitoring G8 compliance since 1996 (IORI HSE joined this multiyear project in 2005, and Bond University participated in 2014).
 The use of this methodology builds cross-institutional and cross-member consistency and also allows compatibility with compliance assessments of other institutions.